Pneumonia: Causes, Symptoms & Support Strategies

 Sugar and Your Immune System

-I can’t say it enough that sugar may be the number one enemy of your health and immune system.
+I can’t say enough that sugar may be the number one enemy of your health and immune system.
 Sugar feeds bad bacteria in your gut increasing the risk of inflammation and disease.
 It feeds parasites to encourage the growth of abnormal tissue and cancerous growth.
-Sugar also strips your body from important immune-boosting nutrients, such as zinc, vitamin C, and glutathione.
+Sugar also strips your body of important immune-boosting nutrients, such as zinc, vitamin C, and glutathione.
 Sugar is not your friend (3, 4).

 Back in the 1970s, a doctor named Dr. John Ely made an interesting link between sugar, vitamin C, and your immune system.
-He discovered the Glucose-Ascorbate-Antagonism (GAA) theory, which helped the world understand that glucose (sugar) and ascorbate (vitamin C) have a very similar chemical make-up.
+He discovered the Glucose-Ascorbate-Antagonism (GAA) theory, which helped the world understand that glucose (sugar) and ascorbate (vitamin C) have a very similar chemical makeup.
 Why is that a problem?
 Both vitamin C and sugar depend on the pancreatic hormone, insulin, and its signaling to get into your cells.

 Because of this, vitamin C and sugar end up competing with each other.
 If you eat too much sugar, it will restrict vitamin C from entering your cells.
 This means that your body needs to pump more insulin to get enough oxygen to your cells.
 This can be detrimental to your health.